danqulogy/native_geofence/README.md

 NOTE: You may also need Gradle 8+ to use this plugin.
 See this [issue](https://github.com/ChunkyTofuStudios/native_geofence/issues/4).

-2. Set your `minSdkVersion` to `26` or above.
+2. Set your `minSdkVersion` to `24` or above.

-*Explanation: If you need to support prior Android builds it might be possible to accommodate this.
-Please send a PR or file a bug.*
+*Explanation: This plugin now supports Android 7 (API 24) and above.
+While Android 8+ is recommended for optimal performance, Android 7 is fully supported with appropriate fallbacks.*

 See the [example plugin](https://github.com/ChunkyTofuStudios/native_geofence/blob/main/example/android/app/src/main/AndroidManifest.xml) for a full demonstration.